Two generalisations of sharp k-transitivity: Introduction

 In \cite{Che15}, Cherlin shows that any transitive \Fr structure with free amalgamation in a finite binary relational language has a regular action by a countable group $G$, and sufficient conditions are given for $G$ to have such an action (these are satisfied, for example, by the free nilpotent group of class 2 with $\omega$-many generators).
 This generalises results of Cameron in \cite{Cam00}, where it is shown that the random graph has a regular action by any countable group with a homomorphism onto $\Z$.
 In \cite{Cam00} other particular examples of \Fr structures with regular actions are given, and in some cases there are results regarding which groups $G$ admit such actions.
 In \cite{JK04}, it is shown that any countable group without involutions has a regular action on the random tournament, and in \cite{Hen71}, Henson showed that the generic triangle-free graph $\Gamma_3$ has a regular action by $\Z$.
 (The papers \cite{Cam00, Che15} also give results on regular normal actions, which we will not consider.)

-The case $k > 1$ was considered by Macpherson for $(\Q, <)$: \cite{Mac96} shows that a free group of countable rank admits a sharply $k$-transitive action on $(\Q, <)$ for all $k \geq 1$.
-As far as the authors are aware, prior to the current paper this was the only known result regarding \Cref{Cameron qn} for $k > 1$.
+The case $k > 1$ was considered by Macpherson for $(\Q, <)$: \cite[Theorem 1.1]{Mac96} states that a free group of rank $\omega$ admits a sharply $k$-homogeneous action on $(\Q, <)$ for all $k \geq 1$.
+Macpherson also showed in Proposition 3.2 of the same paper that if $\mc{M}$ is an $\omega$-categorical \Fr structure with an involutary automorphism fixing at least two points, then $\mc{M}$ does not admit a sharply $4$-homogeneous action.
+As far as the authors are aware, prior to the current paper these were the only results in the literature regarding \Cref{Cameron qn} for $k > 1$.